Skip to content

 7. Modified puppy cut with shaped legs

-8. Full summer shave-down (vet-guided only)
+8. Full summer shave-down (for reset only)

 Upkeep between groom appointments